CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Circuits to ZX diagram by gate definitions

-Up to this point, we have only examined the ZX module in a vacuum, so now we will look at integrating it with the rest of tket's functionality by converting between :py:class:`ZXDiagram` and :py:class:`~pytket.Circuit` objects.
-The :py:meth:`circuit_to_zx()` function will reconstruct a :py:class:`~pytket.Circuit` as a :py:class:`ZXDiagram` by replacing each gate with a choice of representation in the ZX-calculus.
+Up to this point, we have only examined the ZX module in a vacuum, so now we will look at integrating it with the rest of tket's functionality by converting between :py:class:`ZXDiagram` and :py:class:`~pytket.circuit.Circuit` objects.
+The :py:meth:`circuit_to_zx()` function will reconstruct a :py:class:`~pytket.circuit.Circuit` as a :py:class:`ZXDiagram` by replacing each gate with a choice of representation in the ZX-calculus.

 ..
 Created and discarded qubits are not open boundaries; indexing of boundaries made by qubit and bit order; conversion returns a map between boundaries and UnitIDs

-The boundaries of the resulting :py:class:`ZXDiagram` will match up with the open boundaries of the :py:class:`~pytket.Circuit`.
-However, :py:class:`OpType.Create` and :py:class:`OpType.Discard` operations will be replaced with an initialisation and a discard map respectively, meaning the number of boundary vertices in the resulting diagram may not match up with the number of qubits and bits in the original :py:class:`~pytket.Circuit`.
+The boundaries of the resulting :py:class:`ZXDiagram` will match up with the open boundaries of the :py:class:`~pytket.circuit.Circuit`.
+However, :py:class:`OpType.Create` and :py:class:`OpType.Discard` operations will be replaced with an initialisation and a discard map respectively, meaning the number of boundary vertices in the resulting diagram may not match up with the number of qubits and bits in the original :py:class:`~pytket.circuit.Circuit`.
 This makes it difficult to have a sensible policy for knowing where in the linear boundary of the :py:class:`ZXDiagram` is the input/output of a particular qubit.
 The second return value of :py:meth:`circuit_to_zx()` is a map sending a :py:class:`UnitID` to the pair of :py:class:`ZXVert` objects for the corresponding input and output.

 .. jupyter-execute::